core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 ## The 'container' and other nodes from the data tree {#container}

-Instances of containers, YANG data structures, notification contents, RPC inputs, RPC outputs, action inputs, and action outputs schema nodes MUST be encoded using a CBOR map data item (major type 5).
+Instances of containers, YANG data structures, notification contents, RPC inputs, RPC outputs, action inputs, and action outputs MUST be encoded using a CBOR map data item (major type 5).
 The same encoding is also used for the list entries in a list ({{list}}).
 A map consists of pairs of data items, with each pair consisting of a key and a value.
-Each key within the CBOR map is set to a schema node identifier, each value is set to the value of this schema node instance according to the instance datatype.
+Each key within the CBOR map is set to a schema node identifier, each value is set to the value of this representation node according to the instance datatype.

 This specification supports two types of CBOR map keys; SID as defined in {{sid}} and names as defined in {{name}}.

-The following examples show the encoding of a 'system-state' container schema node instance using SIDs or names.
+The following examples show the encoding of a 'system-state' container representation instance using SIDs or names.

 Definition example from {{RFC7317}}: